What is The Way International?

-Among the other unscriptural beliefs of The Way are: all believers receive the ability to speak in tongues and perform miracles including healing; therefore those who do not speak in tongues are not saved; baptism by immersion or sprinkling is not necessary; the Holy Spirit is not God, it is an impersonal force; soul sleep; the Gospels are useful for background material only and the Pauline epistles and the book of Acts are the true Scriptures.
+Among the other unscriptural beliefs of The Way are the teaching that all believers receive the ability to speak in tongues and perform miracles including healing; therefore, those who do not speak in tongues are not saved; the teaching that baptism by immersion or sprinkling is not necessary; the teaching that the Holy Spirit is not God but an impersonal force; the teaching of soul sleep; and the teaching that the Gospels are useful for background material only and the Pauline Epistles and the book of Acts are the true Scriptures.

-Various chilling accounts written by former members of The Way describe brainwashing, manipulation and control of followers, sexual perversion and adultery that becomes increasingly more drastic towards the upper echelons of the organization.
-Like many cults, those who appear not to agree with the cult or who fail to obey unquestioningly are “marked” and purged.
-Those who were purged were avoided and were escorted off Way campuses and utterly ignored, even by longtime friends.
+Various chilling accounts written by former members of The Way describe brainwashing, manipulation and control of followers, and sexual perversion and adultery that become increasingly more drastic toward the upper echelons of the organization.
+Like many cults, The Way marks those who appear not to agree with the cult or who fail to obey unquestioningly and purges them.
+Those who are purged are avoided and escorted off The Way campuses and utterly ignored, even by longtime friends.

-Also as in many cults, the followers of The Way are lured into the group by the friendliness and acceptance they experience upon meeting Way members.
+Also as in many cults, the followers of The Way are lured into the group by the friendliness and acceptance they experience upon meeting The Way members.
 This is simply a marketing technique used by The Way International to gather followers, not genuine friendship.
-Although many of the followers of the Way are well-meaning people, they are deceived and they are deceiving others.
-Its members may describe their meetings, at first, as “home-churches” or “discussion groups” and while there are many harmless home churches and discussion groups, it is always best to check to see what, if any, church or organization that home church is affiliated with and examine their statement of faith or mission statement.
+Although many of the followers of The Way are well-meaning people, they are deceived and they are deceiving others.
+Its members may describe their meetings, at first, as “home-churches” or “discussion groups.”
+It is always best to check to see what, if any, church or organization a home church is affiliated with and examine their statement of faith or mission statement before becoming involved.